kuzzleio/documentation/src/sdk-reference/js/6/auth/create-my-credentials/index.md

 ## Resolve

-A object representing the new credentials.
+An object representing the new credentials.
 The content depends on the authentication strategy.

 ## Usage